mgsweet/Apex-NoRecoil-2021/AHK/README.md

 ## Update
 ### 2021/12/04 version 1.2.5
 - support 1680x1050
-- remove gold optics shotgun aimbot (because people memtioned they are banned because of it)
+- remove gold optics shotgun aimbot (because people mentioned  they are banned because of it)

 ### 2021/11/21 version 1.2.4
 - support 3030